Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

 sound function `TestSound()` is called (see Chapter 2 Section 2).

-The delay before the stop sound is played following the arrow stimuli's onset is called from the participant's stop signal delay (SSD) staircases.
-These are initally generated in 'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’ under `## Average the subject's last 16 RT's and calculate starting SSDs` and actively managed in 'stop_feedback' -> "checkKeypress_stop" -> ‘”Begin Routine”’ (see 5] - section 1.4).
+The delay before the stop sound is played following the arrow stimuli's onset is called from the participant's SSD staircases.
+These are initially generated in 'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’ under `## Average the subject's last 16 RT's and calculate starting SSDs` and actively managed in 'stop_feedback' -> "checkKeypress_stop" -> ‘”Begin Routine”’ (see 5] - section 1.5).

 ##### 'stop_stim' -> "stop_sound":
 The properties menu for the "stop_sound" sound object houses the duration setting and the shows the variable names corresponding to the settings outlined above.

 ### 1.4 – ISI delay, 4]:
-Once the stimuli has been shown to the subject there is a short ISI whose time is chosen to enusre the time from the onset of the arrow stimuli to the onset of the feedback stimuli is always 1 s.
+Once the stimuli have been shown to the subject there is a short ISI whose time is chosen to ensure the time from the onset of the arrow stimuli to the onset of the feedback stimuli is always 1 s.
 In PsychoPy this is achieved by calculating the remaining time by subtracting the participants reaction time from 1 s and delaying the onset of the feedback by this duration.